Davis v. United States (1994)

 Davis v.
 United States, 512 U.S. 452 (1994), was a United States Supreme Court case in which the Court established that the right to counsel can only be legally asserted by an "unambiguous or unequivocal request for counsel."

-Legal scholars have criticized this case stating that the "bright line" rule established under Edwards v.
+Legal scholars have criticized this case, saying that the bright-line rule established under Edwards v.
 Arizona is preferable.
-This rule states that when a suspect invokes the right to have counsel present during questioning, interrogation cannot continue until counsel is present or until the suspect wishes to initiate further discussion.
+That rule states that when a suspect invokes the right to have counsel present during questioning, interrogation cannot continue until counsel is present or until the suspect wishes to initiate further discussion.

 Background

 A bloodstain on one of the pool cues in the recreation hall led Naval Investigative Service (NIS) agents to Robert L. Davis.
-During questioning, Davis said, “Maybe I should talk to a lawyer.”
+During questioning, Davis said, "Maybe I should talk to a lawyer."
 When asked by the interviewers to clarify his ambiguous request, Davis responded that he did not want counsel.
 After his conviction of murder, Davis tried to appeal, claiming that his right to counsel was declined.
 However, his conviction was affirmed when his request for counsel was reviewed and deemed ambiguous, and it was concluded that the NIS indeed clarified his intentions before continuing with questioning.

 Opinion of the Court

 According to the court, the interrogators opted for the clarification method to determine if Davis's request for counsel was ambiguous or not.
-When Davis said “Maybe I should talk to a lawyer”, the interrogators replied by saying that they would not violate his rights.
+When Davis said "Maybe I should talk to a lawyer", the interrogators replied by saying that they would not violate his rights.
 They made it clear that if he wanted a lawyer, they would stop the interrogation.
 When the interrogators asked for clarification, Davis answered that he was not asking for a lawyer.
 Therefore, the interrogators did not believe his request for counsel was ambiguous since Davis announced he was not requesting counsel in the first place.

-Nevertheless, Justice O’Connor decided otherwise.
+Nevertheless, Justice O'Connor decided otherwise.
 She declared that the threshold of clarity approach was legally required for this case.
-Thus, the Supreme Court ruled that an ambiguous and unclear request for counsel, such as David's “Maybe I should talk to a lawyer”, does not establish the right.
+Thus, the Supreme Court ruled that an ambiguous and unclear request for counsel, such as David's "Maybe I should talk to a lawyer", does not establish the right.
 The reasoning was that the defendant's rights under Edwards were not sufficiently requested with his utterance.
 The request for a lawyer must be clear and unambiguous.
-Justice O’Connor understood that fear, intimidation, and lack of linguistic and interrogation knowledge may affect the way the defendant requests a lawyer.
+Justice O'Connor understood that fear, intimidation, and lack of linguistic and interrogation knowledge may affect the way the defendant requests a lawyer.
 However, she held that the Miranda Rights should be enough for the defendants to understand their right for counsel, which led to the decision that Davis's request was ambiguous.